BEROCHLU/openai-cli-chatbot/README.md

 - Maintains conversation history for context-aware replies.
 - Saves conversation history to the `./history` folder.
 - Supports text file content input using pipe ` | ` syntax.
+- Supports instant saving of conversation history using the `!save` command without ending the session.

 ## Requirements
 Ensure you have the following installed: